juanzeen/juanzeen/README.md

 - 🔭 I’m currently working on graduation 😢
-- 🌱 I’m currently learning C, JAVA, REACT.
+- 🌱 I’m currently learning C, JAVA, JS, REACT.
 - 👯 I’m looking to collaborate on WEB projects.
 - 🤔 I’m looking for help with everythin i can
 - 💬 Ask me about life, anime, games and coding.